-Dr. Rezai has published more than 130 peer reviewed articles and more than 20 book chapters.
-He serves on the editorial board of five journals including Neurosurgery.
+Dr. Rezai has published over 150 peer reviewed articles and more than 30 book chapters.
+He serves on the editorial board of five journals.
 He has edited a book on surgery for psychiatric disorders and the two volume textbook, Neuromodulation.
-In addition, Dr. Rezai has been the principal investigator (PI) and co-investigator on eight NIH grants, and was the PI of the state of Ohio Brain Neuromodulation Center.
-He has delivered more than 375 lectures nationally and internationally and chaired numerous symposia and meetings.
-Dr. Rezai has trained more than 30 Fellows in functional neurosurgery since 1998.
-In 2007, Dr. Rezai presented his work to the President of the United States as well as to members of the U.S. Senate and House of Representatives on Capitol Hill.
+In addition, Dr. Rezai has been the Principal Investigator (PI) and Co-investigator on eight NIH grants.
+Dr. Rezai has trained over 40 fellows, has delivered over 430 lectures and chaired numerous symposia and meetings.
+Dr. Rezai presented his work to the President of the United States as well as to members of the US Senate and House of Representatives on Capitol Hill.

-Dr. Rezai’s research focuses on mechanisms of neurostimulation, delineation of abnormal brain circuitry underlying disease processes, as well as developing neuromodulation devices and novel therapeutic strategies for treatment of neurological, psychiatric and autonomic disorders.
-He has been involved in pioneering work involving the use of brain pacemakers for treating Parkinson’s disease, depression, obsessive compulsive disorder and traumatic brain injury.
-His current research focuses on developing neuromodulation therapies to treat migraine headaches, asthma, addictions, Alzheimer’s disease, obesity, post-traumatic stress disorders and autism.
+Dr. Rezai’s research focuses on mechanisms of neurostimulation, and developing neuromodulation devices and novel therapeutic strategies for treatment of neurological disorders.
+He has been involved in innovations using brain pacemakers for treating Parkinson’s disease, depression, obsessive compulsive disorder and traumatic brain injury.
+His current research focuses on developing neuromodulation therapies to treat migraine headaches, asthma, addictions, Alzheimer’s, obesity, post-traumatic stress disorders and autism.

-Dr. Rezai has received the Bottrell Neurosurgical Award, Congress of Neurological Surgeons Clinical Fellowship Award, and the American Association of Neurological Surgeons William Sweet Investigator Award.
-He has also received several innovation awards, including the 2011 Columbus Business First Innovator of the Year, Achievement of the Year Award for Health and Medicine from Northern Ohio Live magazine, Cleveland Clinic Innovator of the Year Award, and NorTech Annual Innovation Award.
-He was also featured in Crains’ Who’s Who in Biotech.
-Dr. Rezai holds 20 issued U.S. patents for medical devices and technologies, and was one of the scientific founders of Intelect Medical and Autonomic Technologies companies.
+Dr. Rezai has received the Bottrell Neurosurgical Award, Congress of Neurological Surgeons Clinical Fellowship award, and the American Association of Neurological Surgeons William Sweet Investigator Award.
+He has also received several innovation awards.
+Dr. Rezai holds 35 issued US patents for medical devices and technologies.